The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 Registration Details

-There are two ways to participate in the 2025 walk.
+There are two ways to participate in the walk.
 People are able to join a local in-person walk or walk in a “virtual” format.

 The in-person walks happen at set times at various locations.
-Folks can register as individuals or as a team.
+People can register as individuals or as a team.
 If you register as a team, you need at least four other people to join you.

-Folks can also participate in a virtual format on the day of the event if they aren’t able to make it to any of the locations or if they prefer walking on their own time.
+People can also participate in a virtual format on the day of the event if they aren’t able to make it to any of the locations or if they prefer walking on their own time.
 The goal in all cases is to raise money in support of the cystic fibrosis community.

 In-Person Walks